makerplane/canfix-spec/src/intro.rst

 .. _initial:
 .. figure:: images/initial.png
-   :alt: Possible CAN-FIX Configuration
+   :alt: Possible CAN-FiX Configuration

-   Possible CAN-FIX Configuration
+   Possible CAN-FiX Configuration

 Obviously this is a very minimal system but it gives an idea of what iS possible.
-More advanced installations could include CAN-FIX capable autopilots, displays, radios, power systems, etc.
+More advanced installations could include CAN-FiX capable autopilots, displays, radios, power systems, etc.

 Eventually, if the technology becomes more widespread the entire avionics system